dmarakom6/shellnotes/README.md

 # How to install
 ## step 1:

--Place the file "shellnotes.sh" into your home folder.
+-Place the file "shellnotes.sh" and "help" into your home folder.

 ## step 2:

 -Rename the file and add a dot before its name.
-It should look like this: ".shellnotes.sh" in the home folder.
+It should look like this: ".shellnotes.sh" and ".help" in the home folder.

 ## step 3: